EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .8 - Function Parameters/README.md

 ## Overview

 Day 8 starts with creating functions that take parameters when called to output results.
-From there we continue to use conditionals, loops, lists, and variables to build a Caesar Cypher.
+From there we continue to use conditionals, loops, lists, and variables to build a Caesar Cipher.

     Exercise 8.1 - Build a function that would calculate how many paint cans are needed to cover a wall with user input heigh and width
     Exercise 8.2 - Build a function that accepts a user input number and checks if the number is prime with loops

-The Caesar Cypher project is broken up into multiple layers that are added on as we progress.
+The Caesar Cipher project is broken up into multiple layers that are added on as we progress.
 We begin with the basics by developing the functions and flow, to cleaning up the code to shorten and create reusable code.

     Project 8.1 - Start the project by building an encryption function that accepts user message input and outputs an encoded string
     Project 8.2 - Create a decode function that will accept an encoded user message input and outputs a decoded string